jespinal/indexnow-wordpress-plugin-ce/README.md

 You just need to install the plugin and set up automatic submission of new pages in your WordPress site.
 It's that simple!

 - Log in to WordPress admin panel for your WordPress site.
 Click on `Plugins > Add New`.
-- Search for `IndexNow Plugin` and install.
+- Search for `IndexNow CE Plugin` and install.
 - Once installed, click on `Activate` to enable plugin.
-- Go to IndexNow admin page under `Settings > IndexNow` and click `Let's Get Started!`.
+- Go to IndexNow CE admin page under `Settings > IndexNow CE` and click `Let's Get Started!`.

 ## Frequently Asked Questions